deepgram/web-next/content/blog/posts/topic-detection-with-python/index.md

 ---
-title: Topic Detection in Podcast Episodes with Python
+title: "Topic Detection in Podcast Episodes with Python"
-description: This tutorial will use Python and the Deepgram API speech-to-text to perform Topic Detection using the TF-IDF Machine Learning Algorithm and KMeans Clustering.
+description: "This tutorial will use Python and the Deepgram API speech-to-text to perform Topic Detection using the TF-IDF Machine Learning Algorithm and KMeans Clustering."
 date: 2022-08-23
 cover: https://res.cloudinary.com/deepgram/image/upload/v1660892766/blog/2022/08/topic-detection-with-python/2208-Detect-Topics-in-Podcast-Episodes-with-Python-blog%402x.jpg
 authors: